TeamIguana/halb/README.md

 HAProxy
 ======
-HAProxy is instructed to put or remove a server from maintinance mode sending a command to it through a socket file.
+HAProxy is instructed to put or remove a server from maintenance mode sending a command to it through a socket file.

 Example with HAProxy
 ============